 THE SALISBURY~REXIST MISSION & MINISTRIES CONSORTIUM

-JOIN US IN PRAYER FOR THE WELL BEING OF THE SOVEREIGN NATION OF THE UKRAINE
+JOIN US IN PRAYER FOR THE WELL BEING OF THE SOVEREIGN NATIONS OF THE UKRAINE & ISRAEL

-TRADITIONAL ~ ORTHODOX ~ CATHOLIC ~ ECUMENICAL WHERE LAITY & CLERGY ARE WELCOME AS EQUALS IN CHRIST THE KING
+TRADITIONAL ~ ORTHODOX ~ CATHOLIC ~ ECUMENICAL WHERE LAITY & CLERGY ARE EQUALS IN CHRIST THE KING.

 We will begin this Treatise as what could well be considered the end or a summation.
 The Order of Christ the King is an Orthodox Catholic Inter-Jurisdictional Religious Order.
 Laity and Clergy are without distinction among our members in terms of Privilege.
 In fact, it is possible for Lay Members to hold certain Offices above those who are Clergy within our ranks.
 At the end of the day in this Order, all are EQUAL BROTHERS AND SISTERS IN CHRIST OUR MOST HOLY REDEEMER AND HEAVENLY KING.
 Our rationale for this position?
 All who come before the Throne of Christ Our King are equally Precious to Him.
 All Believers who Acknowledge The Lord Jesus Christ as the Eternal Supreme Monarch are counted by Him as His Equal Subjects.
 This is an Eternal Truth and no matter how far we stray from The Throne of Grace He Always Reconciles Himself to All who Seek His Reconciliation.

 THE ORDER OF CHRIST OUR MOST HOLY REDEEMER AND HEAVENLY KING was Organized in Leeds, England on the Feast of Christ the King in 1900 A.D.
 The unwritten motto of the Order came to be the Pauline directive, “be in the world, but not of it.”
-Our founders sought to strengthen their daily lives through a common discipline of devotion and study thereby encouraging the faithful to participate more fully in the Sacramental and Liturgical life of the Church.
-It was not uncommon in our early History to find members of the Church of England, Roman Catholic, Old Catholic, Non Theosophical Liberal Catholic and the Orthodox Church Praying and Worshiping together at our Gatherings.
+Our Organizers sought to strengthen their daily lives through a common discipline of devotion and study thereby encouraging the faithful to participate more fully in the Sacramental and Liturgical life of the Church.
+It was not uncommon in our early History to find members of the Church of England, Roman Catholic, Old Catholic, Non Theosophical Liberal Catholic and the Eastern Orthodox Church Praying and Worshiping together at our Gatherings.
 The Order of Christ the King was the pioneer organization to first bring Christians together who shared the Universal Faith and Historic Episcopate.
-We have carried on this same Tradition for well over a century without interruption.
+We have carried on this same Tradition for nearly a century and a quarter without interruption or inhibition.

 A PATRIMONY THAT IS HISTORIC ~ TRADITIONAL ~ PRACTICAL

-The Rule of the Order never provided for a Monastery or other Mother House for her members.
+The Rule of the Order never provided for a Monastery or other Mother House for her Members.
 However as a practical matter this changed in October of 2008.
 The Manse and Chapel of St. Mary Magdalene on the Hill was established in Exeter, Missouri in the United States as the first permanent Headquarters of the Order.
+In November of 2024 we Relocated to the Chapter House of St. Procula of Caesarea and the Church of St. Mary Magdalene in the Ozarks in the same quaint small Town of Exeter.
+(See the Announcements Page 10/12/2025 and following for complete information.)
 The Order of Christ the King has never had any connection, official or otherwise, with any of the various established Religious Orders and Societies of the great Historic Communions of the Church.
 In this respect, the Rexists remain a unique century old singular witness to the great diversity which exists within the religious life of the Universal Church.

 UNITY WITHOUT UNIFORMITY ~ WE COME FROM ALL WALKS OF LIFE

 The chief source of unity which exists among our members is our unceasing mission to promote devotion to Christ our Lord and King, while devoting our entire being to a life of unconditional service to His Bride the Church.
 All professed members of the Order undergo a rigorous period of self-examination prior to acceptance into the Order.
 All professions must be made in a public liturgical setting and authorized by the Master General or his duly appointed representative.
-Newly professed members of the Order choose a Religious Name of a Saint or form the Bible.
-Thereafter, the are to be called Brother______________ or Sister____________________.
-This to ever keep before their mind they are now called out and have Promised to, “LIVE IN THE WORLD AND NOT OF IT.”
+Newly Professed Members of the Order choose a Religious Name of a Saint or from the Holy Bible.
+Thereafter, the New Member is to be called Brother______________ or Sister____________________.
+This to ever keep before their Mind as a Member of the Ordo Christus Rex they have Vowed and Promised to, “LIVE IN THE WORLD AND NOT OF IT.”

 LAY & CLERGY CHAPLAINCY CERTIFICATIONS ~ PRAYER GROUPS ~ BIBLE STUDIES